-In a world of global interaction, frequent movement across borders, mixed marriages, and increased numbers of persons living outside of their country of nationality, it is no longer possible for States to avoid the creation of statelessness solely through an independent application of national laws.141
+In a world of global interaction, frequent movement across borders, mixed marriages, and increased numbers of persons living outside of their country of nationality, it is no longer possible for States to avoid the creation of statelessness solely through an independent application of national laws.
+142

 The only way to prevent statelessness, therefore, is through a coherent system of national laws safeguarding children who are at risk of being stateless.
 Generally speaking, there are two principles that guide the acquisition of nationality at birth: jus soli and jus sanguinis.
-The first principle is directly connected to the soil - a child born in the territory of a state will automatically be granted the nationality of such state.142 The jus sanguinis principle, is instead directly related to blood - a child will acquire the nationality of their ascendants, i.e. a child will acquire the citizenship of a given state if at birth 'one or both parents are nationals of that state'.143 The latter is undoubtedly the traditional method of acquisition of nationality in
+The first principle is directly connected to the soil - a child born in the territory of a state will automatically be granted the nationality of such state.
+143 The ius sanguinis principle is instead directly related to blood - a child will acquire the nationality of their ascendants, ie a child will acquire the citizenship of a given state if at birth 'one or both parents are nationals of that state'.
+144 The latter is undoubtedly the traditional method of acquisition of nationality in Europe and the EU in particular, hence it can be ascertained that in general, blood is understood as the 'effective link' required to be worthy of EU citizenship.
+145